 Nominee for the U.S. District Court for the Northern District of California

-On July 29, 2022, President Biden announced his intent to nominate Judge Rita F. Lin to the United States District Court for the Northern District of California.
-Judge Lin had served as a judge on the Superior Court of San Francisco, California since 2018.
-When confirmed on September 19, 2023, Judge Lin became the second Asian Pacific American woman—and first Taiwanese American woman—to serve on the District Court for the Northern District of California.
+On July 29, 2022, President Biden announced his intent to nominate Araceli Martinez-Olguin to the United States District Court for the Northern District of California.
+Martinez-Olguin worked as one of the nation’s leading immigration attorneys, having spent her entire career advocating for rights of immigrant workers.
+When she was confirmed on February 28, 2023, Martinez-Olguin became only the second Latina to serve on the U.S. District Court for the Northern District of California.

 Professional Activities and Accolades